-2010, the numbers of third country employees allowed to settle as key workers with fairly high income amounted to some 600 persons (sum over the year); in addition, their partners and dependent children settled, adding 420 settlement permits.
+The point system brought about major changes.
+While third country 'key workers' did not have to prove university education until mid-2011 but instead only a certain minimum income, thereby effectively excluding young third country university graduates with low earning power, this is no longer the case.
+It is also no longer necessary to prove prior work.
+In 2010, the numbers of third country employees allowed to settle as key workers with fairly high income amounted to some 600 persons (sum over the year); in addition, their partners and dependent children settled, adding 420 settlement permits.
 Thus, a sum of some 1,000 'key workers' plus family members entered in 2010.
-In 2011, the year of transition from the old to the new system, their numbers rose slightly to some 1,200 - adding key workers (plus family members) and r-w-r-card holders.
-In 2013, the second full year of the new system, 1,177 r-w-r-cards were granted.
-By 2016, the fifth full year of the point system, all in all 1,801 r-w-r-cards were issued, either for the first time (1,088), or prolonged (69), or transferred from another title (442).
+In 2011, the year of transition from the old to the new system, their numbers rose slightly to some 1,200 - adding key workers (plus family members) and R-W-R-card holders.
+In 2013, the second full year of the new system, 1,177 R-W-R-cards were granted.
+By 2016, the fifth full year of the point system, all in all 1,801 R-W-Rcards were issued, either for the first time (1,088), or prolonged (69), or transferred from another title (442).
 In addition, some 150 blue cards were issued.
 This goes to show that the annual inflow of highly skilled or skilled third country migrants has more than tripled since the introduction of the point system (to some 2,000 persons).
-This is still less than expected at the time of the introduction of the point system, when hopes were for 5,000 new red-white red-cards in 2016 (see Biffl et al. 2010:28).
+This is still less than expected at the time of the introduction of the point system, when hopes were for 5,000 new red-white redcards in 2016 (see Biffl et al. 2010:28).
+The major critique with the card was that it involved too much red tape.

-In order to raise the inflow of skilled third country migrants, the foreign worker act was amended in 2013, allowing the employer in Austria to apply for the card (as was the regulation of the former key skills model), thereby reducing waiting periods and costs to the potential migrant, and promoting the uptake.
+Accordingly, in 2013, the foreign worker act was amended, allowing the employer in Austria to apply for the card (as was the regulation of the former key skills model), thereby reducing waiting periods and costs to the potential migrant, and promoting the uptake.
 As this reform was considered too limited, the incoming coalition government of ÖVP and FPÖ (conservative and freedom party), headed by the Federal Chancellor Sebastian Kurz, amended the red-white-red-card-system in 2018 to make it even less bureaucratic and to widen the list of scarce occupations from 27 to 45 in 2018, taking provincial scarcities into account.
-While unions and the chamber of labour are against this reform, employers are happy with it.
+While unions and the chamber of labour were against this reform, employers were in favour.